verlok/verlok.github.io/_posts/2019-06-10-this-website-pwa.md

 image: pwa-reliable.png
 ---

 Some of my workmates and I took part to a Google Hackathon about Progressive Web Application and we learned a lot, so I've decided to enable this website as a PWA.
+Here's what I did...

 ![](/assets/post-images/pwa-reliable.png "Progressive web application working both online and offline")

-The result is that this website is now:

-1. Installable
-2. Accessible offline
-3. Modern :)

-Here's what I did:

 ## Web manifest